ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 4. Triggers notification as per the defined and configured template and in the default language English.
 Please refer Git for more details on the type of [**error messages**](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%2010/Consolidated%20error%20messages%20V2.2.xlsx).

-**D. Respond with masked e-mail and masked phone no for OTP trigger request so that the TSP can intimate the individual on the mode of communication of the OTP**
+**D. Respond with masked e-mail and masked phone no for OTP trigger request so that the partner can intimate the individual on the mode of communication of the OTP**

 The system follows the following steps to include masked e-mail and phone in the info object in the response
 1. Retrieves the mode to which OTP will be sent based on the validation for modes